France hero image

 • Provence & Avignon: Pont du Gard, Avignon Papal Palace, lavender fields, and Aix-en-Provence arts scenes.

-• Lyon & Taizé: Culinary capital, Roman amphitheater, Basilica of Fourvière, and ecumenical community retreats.
+• Lyon & Taizé: culinary traditions, Roman amphitheater, Basilica of Fourvière, and ecumenical community retreats.

 Sub-Regions & Routes